Uzbekistan, Unique

 In Uzbekistan, driver Amin takes us to Bukhara.
 Bukhara is really beautiful, it’s located on the Silk Road.
 The city long served as a center of trade, scholarship, culture and religion.
 Like Khiva, the historical center is listed as a World Heritage Site.
 Diner in the Budreddin restaurant, there’s nice food and a great atmosphere here.
 The violin player does a nice job!

 Next day driver Shafkat and guide Mackzuma show us the city of Bukhara.
 We start at the Samanid mausoleum.
 Ismoil Samoniy, a hero from Tajikistan who lived in the 10th century is buried here.
 Close by you find the Bolo-Khauz mosque, a very attractive building.
 Especially interesting are the richly carved wooden columns in the entrance.
-Another fascinating site is the old Fortress, a huge building with a lot of museums inside.
+Moreover another fascinating site is the old Fortress, a huge building with a lot of museums inside.
 On top of it you have a nice panoramic view of the city.

 Po-i-Kalyan complex

 The main attraction in Bukhara is the Po-i-Kalyan complex.
 The complex is so impressive that even Genghis Khan spared the Kalyan minaret (back then one of tallest buildings in the world) after he conquered the city.
 The whole complex consists of a mosque and a madrasah and is one of the finest examples of Islamic architecture in the world.
-While Genghis Khan spared the minaret – he did not spare the local nobles nor their children.
+While Genghis Khan spared the minaret – he did not spare the local nobles nor their children however.
 To prevent them from ever rising up against the Khan dynasty he had them all murdered in front of the big Kalyan mosque.

 A lot of students visit the complex today.
 They are all eager to talk to us and exchange views.
 On our way to the hotel we buy some pairs of scissors.
 These scissors are shaped like a bird, the symbol of Bukhara.
 The craftsmen make them themselves and are very proud of it.
 In the evening we dine at restaurant Minzifa.
 On the rooftop terrace we are served Central Asia typical dishes including meat, salads, fried eggplant topped with fresh tomatoes.